sjalasutram/FinTechM14Challenge/README.md

 ![Model using Logistic Regression](./Resources/logreg_predictions.png)

-The impact of using a different model is that the accuracy of the model decreased
+The impact of using a different model is that the accuracy of the model decreased The Actual Returns vs SVC model returns is better over the model that used Logistic regression.
+In the logistic regression model, the model did not fare well between the years 2017 - 2019 and in the later part of 2021.
+The actual returns and the model returns are negatively correlated which calls to question the accuracy of the Logistic Regression Model

 ## Contributors
 ---